 Learning outside the Classroom is monitored by the Headteacher and Governor representative and the Forest School Teacher.
-Monitoring Days focus on planning, the impact of teaching through learning walks, lesson observation, book scrutiny and pupil voice.
-School success and areas for further development are shared at a staff meeting and actions implemented to enhance future teaching and learning.
+Monitoring Days focus on planning, the

 The Governing Body are informed of forthcoming residential visits and their potential impact on learning and benefits to children.
 Governors are encouraged to visit the class whilst on their residential in order that they may monitor the impact whilst it is taking place.
 The Headteacher or a member of the Senior Management Team endeavour to visit each group whilst on a residential in order to monitor the visit.
 The Headteacher will report to the Governors following each residential visit.

-Headteacher monitors all risk assessments for all educational visits and residential visits.
+The Headteacher monitors all risk assessments for all educational visits and residential visits.